 - Copy of the judgment or order to be changed.
 Get this from the staff at the Probate and Family Court that issued it if you don’t already have a copy.

-- See Checklist of Forms that Need to be Filed (CJD 901) for a list of and links to other necessary forms.
+- See Checklist of Required Forms for a list of and links to other necessary forms.

 The above forms must be file together as a “complete packet.”
 If necessary forms are missing, it will delay action by the court.
 The packet can be filed in person or by mail.